Tiny Vintage Mudroom Makeover – Before and After

 This tiny laundry room was made a bit bigger and turned into a tiny vintage mudroom!
 Check out all the before and after photos.

 Today I’m sharing with you the laundry room/mudroom.
 And it’s really tiny especially compared to the monstrosity I had in my previous house.
 The majority of people have tiny mudrooms so I know this post is going to help you tremendously when doing any creative home renovations.

 By removing a small hall closet and adding it to the laundry room, I was able to gain some extra space and make it truly functional.

 So here is the laundry room BEFORE right off the front entrance, first thing you see when you walk in.

 This was the shot I took when I first toured the house.

-Okay, so here is the shot facing straight to the back of the room.
-It’s like a whopping 2 feet.
-Okay maybe 4.
+Here is a shot facing straight to the back of the room.

 Notice to the immediate left of the shot that there’s a wall.
-The other side of that wall is the hall coat closet.
-That’s where we take that puppy down and make this tiny mudroom tinier.
-Oops I mean bigger!
+The other side of that wall is the hall coat closet that we removed to add space in here.

 This laundry art was actually a little laundry bag that I framed.
 Up close you can see all the fabric wrinkles.
 I just love it.